Hgoatly/Discover-Skane/testing.md

 ### Map:

 12. I want to view all the recommended places to visit in Skåne on one map, so that I know where they all are in relation to one another.
+I also want to be able to search the map to find additional locations.

-- Navigate to the 'Map' section of the website.
+- Navigate to the 'Map' section of the website by clicking on 'Map' on the navbar, or by scrolling down the page.

 - **Test Case 1**:
   - Ensure that Google Maps API map renders.
 - **Expected Result**: Google map should be visible.